Updated: Mar 26

 We are currently doing some office renovations and it got us thinking.
-Building courses for the cyber security maturation model shares a lot with building out an office.
+Building courses for CMMC, the Cybersecurity Maturity Model Certification, shares a lot with building out an office.

 We all need a little extra scaffolding at times.

 CMMC requires a third party to come and and verify the cyber hygiene of a contractor, rather than relying on self-attestation.

 We need a solid foundation in CyberSecurity.

 The Department of Defense's efforts to improve cybersecurity begin back in 2002 with the passage of Federal Information Security Management Act of 2002.
 You can trace the history of CMMC from there all the way through the 7012 clause being added to DFARS and now to becoming a reality in the Defense Federal Acquisition Regulation Supplemental (DFARS) 7021 clause.

 As a Licensed Publishing Partner for CMMC-AB Data Intelligence only utilizes the best instructional designers, university partners and psychometricians across the globe.
 We train our team on using Pragmatic Instructional Design (McVerry, 2019).

 Pragmatic Instructional Design (PID) deploys a seven step process to ensure the highest course quality.

 Develop Goals and Concepts